Tsu-gu/tsubuntu/README.md

 `wget -q https://raw.githubusercontent.com/Tsu-gu/tsubuntu/main/tsubuntu.sh && chmod +x tsubuntu.sh && ./tsubuntu.sh`

 (This will auto-detect which OS you are running and launch the appropriate script.
-If it fails, just launch the right script yourself and preferably report the issue to me.)
+If it fails, just launch the right script yourself.)

 ![screenshot1](https://raw.githubusercontent.com/Tsu-gu/tsubuntu/main/ubuntu24tsubuntu.webp)

-I have tested each of these in a VM multiple times. if you encounter any bugs or unexpected behavious, feel free to open a PR.
+I have tested each of these in a VM multiple times. if you encounter any bugs or unexpected behaviours, feel free to open a PR.
 * * *
 **24.10 Oracular Oriole**